This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 Build competencies, establish credibility and advance your career—while earning PDCs—at SHRM Seminars in 12 cities across the U.S. this spring.

 #SHRM18 will expand your perspective – on your organization, on your career, and on the way you approach HR.
 Join us in Chicago June 17-20, 2018

 Update: In a letter to business groups dated Sept.
-15, 2015, federal regulators affirmed they are sticking with the new embedded out-of-pocket spending limit for 2016.
+15, 2015, federal regulators affirmed they are sticking with the new embedded out-of-pocket spending limit starting in 2016.
 That embedded limit “prevents consumers from being penalized for purchasing family coverage rather than self-only coverage,” Kevin Counihan, CEO of the health insurance marketplace at the Department of Health and Human Services, wrote to business groups that had told federal regulators that an “embedded” cost limit was not supported by the Affordable Care Act.

 The federal departments overseeing the Affordable Care Act (ACA) confirmed in May 2015 guidance that, effective for plan years beginning in 2016, nongrandfathered health plans—even self-funded plans and large-group plans—must apply an embedded self-only out-of-pocket (OOP) maximum to each individual enrolled in family coverage if the plan’s family OOP maximum exceeds the ACA’s OOP limit for self-only coverage ($6,850 for 2016).

 This significant change affects the design of many employer-sponsored plans—in particular, high-deductible health plans that commonly impose a single overall family OOP limit on family coverage without an underlying self-only OOP maximum for each covered family member.